 - a.
 Position the two clamps on the Engine Wash Tube Assembly to the bottom side of each of the two support brackets located on two of the three combs on the aft side of the Filter Assembly.
-(See Appendix A or Appendix B Figures). - b.
-Install clamps using the associated hardware (See Appendix A or Appendix B Figures). - c.
+(See Figure 7 for orientation and Appendix A, Figure 1 or Appendix B, Figure 1, for orientation). - b.
+Install clamps using the associated hardware (See Appendix A, Figure 13 or Appendix B, Figure 13). - c.
 Prior to installation of the Filter Assembly, the Seal shall be visually inspected for security and damage.
 The Filter Assembly must be carefully inserted through the access door and positioned against the mounting frame.
 Ensure the Filter Assembly seats properly (not cocked, i.e. fits flush) against the Filter Frame Adapter. - d.
 Install fasteners from the air intake side of the cowling.
-Tighten all fasteners to 20-25 inch-pounds. - e.
+Tighten all fasteners to 20-25 inchpounds. - e.
 Connect Engine Wash Tube to Bypass Floor Assembly. - f.
 Install Access Door.